-You know there have been times in your life where you have accomplished what you set out to do, but there have also been times where your goal has fallen by the wayside.
+There have been times in your life where you have accomplished what you set out to do, but there have also been times where your goal has fallen by the wayside.
 The absolute truth is that you can accomplish anything you set your mind to.
 The sky is your limit.
-Smart Goal Setting makes it more likely you reach for the sky and end up in the sky.
+Smart Goal Setting makes it more likely you reach your goals.

 The “S” in Smart goal setting stands for “Specific.”
 It can also sometimes be referred to as “Simple” or “Significant.”

 Studies show that the more specific a goal is the more likely you are to achieve it.
 This is as opposed to a general goal.
 Set your goal so that it is clear and discernible.
 For example, a general goal would be setting a goal to have better relationships.
-A specific goal would be to communicate better with your sister to avoid as many disagreements and better the relationship.
+A specific goal would be to communicate better with your sister to avoid disagreement.
 This sets forth expectations, as well as what you plan to do to make the goal happen.
-An easy way to make your goal more specific is to use the who, what, where, when and why.
+An easy way to make your goal more specific is to use ask who, what, where, when and why.

 The “M” in smart goal setting stands for “Measurable.”
 Some professionals also refer to it as “Motivational,” “Manageable,” or “Meaningful.”